Based on current observations and analyses, there are four main trends affecting the PropTech scene in Europe to look out for:

 The shift from property management and home selling/buying processes to digital takes account of changes in consumer behaviour and offers enormous potential to optimise and conserve resources.
 This includes e-signatures, a trend taking hold in many countries and making it possible to sign contracts quickly on a terminal device.
 Another aspect is the automation of building management tasks, such as online payments and accounting, as well as the digital processing of repair requests and maintenance planning.
 However, due to the COVID-19 pandemic, the trend that has grown the most is digital tours of properties.

-Providers like Nodalview that specialise in this area make it easy for brokers, as their platforms include photos, videos, 3D views, etc...
-The critical element here is a smartphone app.
+Platforms like Nodalview offer integrated digital solutions such as 360° photos, guided video tours, and interactive 3D walkthroughs, all accessible via a mobile app.
 Customers also have the option of purchasing more suitable photographic equipment if necessary.

 Offerings that span different sectors, such as Meero, are also used in the real estate market.
 This French start-up, which reached the coveted unicorn status in just three years, finds photographers on a project basis and uses artificial intelligence to optimise and retouch the resulting images.

-Increasing digitalisation is affecting not only back-end processes –– it is also occurring on the customer side.
+Increasing digitalisation is affecting not only back-end processes, but it is also occurring on the customer side.

 2) Digitalisation of daily work and lifestyles

-Routine tasks and everyday work are primarily occurring on technology platforms in ever-increasing areas.
-This is reflected uniquely in the real estate world by the HqOS app.
+Routine tasks and everyday work are primarily performed on technology platforms in ever-increasing areas.
+The HqOS app uniquely reflects this in the real estate world.
 Like intelligent home technology, this app focuses on the digital networking and management of office and other commercial properties.

-Marketed as a “tenant experience operating system,” HqOS makes it possible to design intelligent spaces that expand the customer experience as a tenant and user of real estate to include a digital dimension.
+Marketed as a “tenant experience operating system,” HqOS allows users to design intelligent spaces that expand the customer experience as a tenant and real estate user to include a digital dimension.
 It offers additional data analysis and tenant management capacities for property owners, making developing and implementing a letting strategy easy.

 3) Real estate crowdinvesting